-- 1. Legal protection of employment 20%
+Legal protection of employment - 20%

-- 2. Safety and working conditions 10%
+- Safety and working conditions 10%

-- 3. Non-standard employment 20%
+- Non-standard employment 20%

-- 4. Participation on the labour market 30%
+- Participation on the labour market 30%

-- 5. Lifelong learning 20%
+- Lifelong learning - 20%

 The adopted weights are not equal.
 A higher weight was assigned to the dimension related to participation on the labour market, which takes into account key indicators from the perspective of monitoring labour market effectiveness, also used to monitor implementation of the labour market strategy in the European Union.
-However, lower weight was assigned to the dimension related to safety and work conditions.